Kakuzi Limited: Acquisition by Camellia

 As early as 1948, interests in Kenya's agricultural industry had gained shape.
 Eastern Produce acquired tea estates in Nandi (Siret Tea Estate).
 Camellia acquired majority interests in Eastern Produce limited which had interests in Kenya and Malawi.
 By 1990, Camellia had majority interests in Kakuzi through its subsidiaries; Eastern Produce Plc (34.19%) and Lawrie Group Plc (7.53%).
 In 1991, Linton Park Plc acquired Eastern Produce and further increased their holdings to 42.83%.
 By 1994 Linton Park, a subsidiary of Camellia held 50.1% of the outstanding shares.
-Currently, the stake is held by two subsidiaries; Bordue Ltd (26.06%) and Lintak Investments Ltd. (24.64%).
-Notably, the largest individual shareholder is Mr. John Kibunga Kimani with a 32.20% stake.
-He is also a Non-Executive Director effective November 1st 2020.
+Currently the stake is held by two subsidiaries; Bordue Ltd (26.06%) and Lintak Investments Ltd. (24.64%).
+Notably, the largest individual shareholder is John Kibunga Kimani with a 32.20% stake.
+He is also a Non-Executive Director effective November 1, 2020.

-Controversies and Accusations of Human Rights Violations
+Controversies and accusations of human rights violations

-In 2017, a group of Kenyans petitioned Kenya's National Land Commission, claiming that colonialists had forced them off present-day Kakuzi land, confiscated their animals and left them destitute.
-More local community groups have since joined the petition in laying claim to the company's land.
+In 2017, a group of Kenyans petitioned Kenya's National Land Commission, claiming that colonialists had forced them off land Kakuzi then claimed to own, confiscated their animals and left them destitute.
+More local community groups later joined the petition in laying claim to the company's land.

 In February 2019, avocado farmers in Murang'a county threatened to take court action against Kakuzi, accusing the company of breaching an avocado supply contract and not paying them in full.

 In October 2020, the law firm Leigh Day said it had initiated legal action against UK firm Camellia, the parent of Kakuzi, on behalf of 79 Kenyans who accused Kakuzi's security guards of perpetrating abuses since 2009 including killings, rape, attacks and false imprisonment.
-Following these allegations, UK's supermarket chain Tesco announced that it had suspended avocado supply from Kakuzi Kenya due to the abuse claims.
-Two more large European supermarket chains, Sainsbury's and Lidl, later confirmed that they had suspended deals with Kakuzi.
+Following these allegations, UK supermarket chain Tesco suspended avocado supply from Kakuzi Kenya due to the abuse claims.
+Two more large European supermarket chains, Sainsbury's and Lidl, later suspended deals with Kakuzi.
 In February 2021, Camellia settled the court case for £4.6 million (Kes 696 million).
 The sum included compensation, legal costs and funding schemes for the community.
 However, the company did not issue an apology.

-In June 2021, two additional women came forward with new allegations that they were raped by security guards at Kakuzi farm.
+In June 2021, two additional women came forward with new allegations that they had been raped by security guards at Kakuzi farm.

-On August 03, Kenya’s Capital Market Authority questioned the CEO and CFO of Kakuzi over allegations of tax evasion through transfer pricing and conflict of interest by its majority shareholder.
+On August 3, Kenya's Capital Market Authority questioned the CEO and CFO of Kakuzi about allegations of tax evasion through transfer pricing and conflict of interest by its majority shareholder.